bhav380-2/RAG-LANGCHAIN-QA-BOT/README.md

-# 🤖 RAG Chatbot: IBM watsonx.ai + LangChain
+# 🤖 RAG Chatbot: Using IBM watsonx.ai, LangChain & Gradio

 A powerful Retrieval-Augmented Generation (RAG) conversational agent built using **IBM watsonx.ai**, **LangChain**, and **Gradio**.
 This application allows users to upload documents (PDF/Text) and interact with an AI that provides answers based specifically on the uploaded content.